-Students who declare a religious studies major beginning Spring Term 2017 must complete the following requirements.
+Students who declare a religious studies major beginning Spring Term 2017 must complete the new requirements.
 Students who have declared a religious studies major no later than Fall Term 2016 may elect to complete the new major requirements below or the old major requirements.

 The major in Religious Studies requires ten courses (30 credits).

 Students are encouraged to take the introductory courses early in the major.

 Survey Course: 3 creditsStudents take one of the following courses surveying a religious tradition:

 - 0025: Major Biblical Themes